-- Changes in community cohesion (splitting or isolating areas, generating new development, and separation from services). - Changes in travel patterns, travel time and accessibility for all modes. - Direct and indirect impacts to social services caused by displacing households (school districts, churches, law enforcement, fire protection, and recreation areas). - Highway, traffic, bicyclist, and pedestrian safety, and changes in overall public safety. - Impacts to human health (see 12-Step Social and Community Effects Analysis Process). - Project benefits to the community. - Project effects on elderly, disabled, and transit dependent populations within the study area.
+- Changes in community cohesion (splitting or isolating a portion of a neighborhood or EJ community from community facilities, generating new development, and separation from services). - Changes in travel patterns, travel time and accessibility for all modes. - Direct and indirect impacts to social services caused by displacing households (school districts, churches, law enforcement, fire protection, and recreation areas). - Highway, traffic, bicyclist, and pedestrian safety, and changes in overall public safety. - Impacts to human health (see 12-Step Social and Community Effects Analysis Process). - Project benefits to the community. - Project effects on elderly, disabled, and transit dependent populations within the study area.